mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 m103-example:SECONDARY>
 ```

 All right, so the below command created our *m103 super user, called m103-admin*, that has *root access and authenticates against the admin database*.
-Now I'm just going to exit out of this *mongod* and then log back in as that user.
-So this is the command that we're going to use to connect to the *replica set*.
-And in addition to *authenticating* here with a *username password*, we have to specify the name of the *replica set in the host name*.
-This will tell the *mongo shell* to connect directly to the *replica set*, instead of just this *one node* that we specify.

 ```javascript
 m103-example:SECONDARY> use admin